matthew-brett/dyneweb/research/cv.rst

 Neuroscience Letters, Clinical Neurophysiology, Journal of Neuroimaging, the Journal of Clinical and Experimental Neuropsychology, Frontiers in Neuroinformatics, Computing in Science and Engineering, Frontiers in Brain Imaging Methods, Public Library of Science One.
-Member of the editorial board of Frontiers in Brain Imaging Methods.

 Graduate supervision
 ====================